InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: InceptionHuman Framework

-Different from the second step \emph{Consistent Synthetic Views Generation} with $\bG_2$, we propose to iteratively refine the views and finetune the coarse NeRF instead of denoising all views simultaneously.
-This strategy is used to preserve the continuous consistency between the rendered views for refined images.
-In particular, without loss of generality, we assume that $v'_1, v'_2, ..., v'_n$ are associated with sampled points along a continuous path in order such that $v'_i$ and $v'_j$ have close camera poses for $|i-j|<\epsilon$ for some small $\epsilon\in\mathbb{N}$.
-Algorithm~\ref{alg:refine} progressively refines the coarse NeRF $\mathcal{F}$ to produce a high-quality NeRF $\mathcal{F_\text{R}}$, with intermediate and final depths and rendering shown in Figure~\ref{fig:depth}.
-Specifically, in each iteration, the algorithm refines a small number $c$ of independent views rendered from $\mathcal{F}$ and adds it to the dataset for further finetuning.
-After refining all images, we train an intermediate NeRF $\mathcal{F'}$ and render a refined set of NeRF-based views.
-These views are then used for temporal alignment to be described next.
-Overall, this progressive refinement strategy preserves the inter-view consistency for generating a high-quality 3D NeRF.
+Instead of synthesizing all views simultaneously, we propose to iteratively refine the views and finetune the coarse NeRF.
+This strategy imposes the continuous consistency between the rendered views for refined images.
+Algorithm~\ref{alg:refine} shows the overall process of IPAR.
+In each iteration, the algorithm refines a small number $c$ of independent views rendered from $\mathcal{F}$ and adds it to the image set $\mathcal{S}$ for further finetuning.
+Different from the Iterative Dataset Update (Iterative DU) in Instruct-NeRF2NeRF~\cite{instructnerf2023} that iteratively updates images until they converge, we update images in a ``segment-by-segment'' manner, and each view is updated only once.
+After this stage, IPAR enhances the inter-view consistency and adds more high-frequency view-independent details to the synthetic human images.